JadenNwanze/RAG-Url-reader/README.md

 ##  MLOps Methodologies Applied

-This project goes beyond prototyping by integrating MLOps principles throughout its lifecycle:
+This project goes beyond prototyping, by integrating MLOps principles throughout its lifecycle:

 ###  Modular Pipeline Design
 Each core functionality—scraping, embedding, vector storage, and question-answering—is encapsulated into standalone, reusable modules.
 This improves scalability, maintainability, and ease of testing.